 Mr. Roach & Mr. Chaplin, single channel video, 2016

 "(Doug) Lewis' artwork explores relational environments between social and subconscious spaces using a constantly evolving variety of mediums that often include video, photo, audio, sculpture, performance and installation media". - artist, Andy Denzler, 2006

-I live and travel between China and Canada, constantly in the mode of travel and never feel quite settled in either place.
+My work is about responding to situations and places, both urban and not.
+I live and travel between China and Canada, constantly in modes of travel, and never feel quite settled in any place.
 My transitory life exists between geographies, cultures, languages (and politics).
 My somewhat nomadic existence provides me with lenses to watch evolving and often colliding worlds.
 My art practice is based on an idea of me being a constant stranger no matter where - "I am always becoming the place that I am" (Henri Lefevbre) and always looking for ways to vitalize events of the everyday.
 My artwork is made by collecting events that result in artworks that use multiple mediums often as installations.
 A new and in-progress artwork entitled “Sound Then Vision” is an exploration of phenomenon that can be found between delays of what we see, hear and experience.
 Both are reflexive and for me, very much like what we experience in a cinema, awaiting for a film to start.
 All point toward the phenomena of consciousness.
 Selected mediums include photography, audio-video, audio, sculpture, and performance.
 My work is project-by-project based, rather than by an overall focus.

 Screenplay Series, video, photo, performance, 2012